yoonghm/Examples/Linux/bash.md

 done
 ```

-*Note: Double parentheses are used to evaluate arithmetic expression.*
+*Note: Double parentheses are used to evaluate arithmetic expression.
+It is not necessary to use `$` for variables.*

 <pre>
 <b>$ chmod u+x hello_count.sh</b>